GitauHarrison/notes/api_flask/02_resource_representation.md

 ## Representing Collections Of Posts

 The `PaginatedAPIMIxin` is so generic that it allows us to implement the same class on the `Post` model.
 To get a paginated response, we will need to return a list of post resources and the relevant pagination controls such as the current page of posts, the number of posts on a page, the total number of post pages, the total number of posts and the links to the next or previous pages.
-Ensure you add the `PaginatedAPIMIxin` to the `Post` model as follows:
+Ensure you inherit the `PaginatedAPIMIxin` class to the `Post` model as follows:

 ```python
 # app/models.py: Representing a paginated response of a collection of post objects